elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 ### Prerequisites
 * A Kubeflow Pipelines Endpoint
-* IBM Cloud Object Storage or other S3 Based Object Store (Optional)
+* IBM Cloud Object Storage or other S3 Based Object Store

 ### Configuring Runtime Metadata
 **AI Pipelines** require configuring a pipeline runtime to enable its full potential.
-AI Pipelines currently only support `Kubeflow Pipelines` with plans to expand support for other runtimes in the future.
+AI Pipelines currently only support `Kubeflow Pipelines` , and `Apache Airflow (Experimental)`with plans to expand support for other runtimes in the future.

 #### Using Command Line Interface